stuartcusackie/statamic-seo/README.md

 ## TODO:

-- Customise title for 404 errors.
-- Check if Subscriber is affecting performance.
+- Check if Subscriber is affecting performance: Replace with artisan commands if so.